As you consider all the ways to provide support through a WordPress website, do chatbots ever enter the equation?

 What is a chatbot? 🤖

 If you’ve already looked into live chat options for WordPress, then you have an idea of what a chatbot is, at least in terms of where it appears on a website and how it functions superficially.
 In other words, a small chat button sits in the bottom corner of the screen.
-When clicked, it opens a chat widget where visitors can engage with someone… or something.
+When clicked, it opens a live chat widget where visitors can engage with someone… or something.

 But there’s a big difference between a chatbot and a live chat representative: